ThinkBigAnalytics/scalding-workshop/Workshop.md

 ### Hive

 Hive is ideal when your problem fits the SQL model for queries.
 It's less useful for complex transformations.
 Also, like Pig, extensions must be written in another language.

+When I work in Hadoop, my two tools for almost all work are Hive and Scalding.
+To learn more about Hive, see [Programming Hive](http://shop.oreilly.com/product/0636920023555.do).